 Can I stream to the Switch Lite?

 Yes indeed!
-Anyone with a Nintendo Switch Lite can also get in on the cloud streaming action by doing the same exact things as anyone with a regular Nintendo Switch or Switch OLED model would.
+Anyone with a Nintendo Switch Lite can also get in on the cloud streaming action by following the same exact steps as anyone with a regular Nintendo Switch or Switch OLED model would.

 Why isn't Xbox Game Pass available on Nintendo Switch?